Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-2-transience.md

-[bitrotting](http://www.jargon.net/jargonfile/b/bitrot.html) bad expensive service, oriented towards the vendor's interests to the detriment of the users', with no enforceable service level agreement, no way to extract your data in a state usable by any competing service, with the promise that the service _will_ grow even more inadequate and eventually die (being cancelled, bankrupted, or bungled), yet that you _will_ have to keep paying,
+[bitrotting](http://www.jargon.net/jargonfile/b/bitrot.html) bad expensive service, oriented towards the vendor's interests to the detriment of the users', with no enforceable service level agreement, with no way to extract your data in a state usable by any competing service, with the promise that the service _will_ grow even more inadequate and eventually die (being cancelled, bankrupted, or bungled), yet that you _will_ have to keep paying,